bytebase/bytebase.com/content/blog/choose-primary-key-uuid-or-auto-increment.md

 ---
-title: SQL Primary Key - UUID or Auto Increment Integer / Serial?
+title: UUID or Auto Increment Integer / Serial as the Database Primary Key?
 author: Tianzhou
-published_at: 2021/08/24 08:37:00
+published_at: 2024/08/05 08:00:00
-feature_image: /content/blog/choose-primary-key-uuid-or-auto-incement/uuid.webp
+feature_image: /content/blog/choose-primary-key-uuid-or-auto-increment/uuid.webp
 tags: Explanation
+featured: true
-description: Pros and Cons between choosing UUID or auto increment integer / serial for SQL database.
+description: Pros and Cons between choosing UUID or auto increment integer / serial as the primary key for SQL database.
 ---

-> tl;dr **choosing Auto Increment Integer 95% of the time for readability.**

 One of the first things when designing a new SQL database schema is to decide which type of **primary key** to use.
 And 99% of the time, developers need to choose between either UUID or Auto Increment Integer/Serial.

 Developers may not realize initially, but choosing the primary key type can have consequential impact down the road and it's almost impossible to switch afterwards.

-> _Choosing a proper primary key format requires a good understanding of both the business requirements as well as the underlying database system, so that the schema designer can make the educated tradeoff._
+**Choosing a proper primary key format requires a good understanding of both the business requirements as well as the underlying database system, so that the schema designer can make the educated tradeoff.**

-## **UUID**

-There are 5 standard UUID formats nowadays.
-Most of the time, people either choose v4 (random UUID) or v1 (timestamp UUID)

-- Globally unique. e.g. No false positive for finding items using log.
-Easy for migrating data between systems since collision is only theoratically possible.
-- Stateless, it can be generated on the fly.
-- A sense of secure since malicious user can't guess the ID.
-However, your security team would always insist that a public accessible UUID path does not meet the security standard.
-- Version 1 UUID stores timestamp info, could be useful sometimes.
-- Not readable.
-- Not naturally sortable according to creation time.
-Though v1 UUID format contains timestamp, it encodes the timestamp using little-endian in that the least significant time appears first, which renders the UUID hard to sort according to creation time.
-People design their own UUID format to fix this and there is also a draft proposal to [standardize](https://datatracker.ietf.org/doc/html/draft-peabody-dispatch-new-uuid-format) it.
-- For database like MySQL, Oracle, which uses clustered primary key, version 4 randomly generated UUID will hurt insertion performance if used as the primary key.
-This is because it requires reordering the rows to place the newly inserted row at the right position inside the clustered index.
-On the other hand, PostgreSQL uses heap instead of clustered primary key, thus using UUID as the primary key won't impact PostgreSQL's insertion performance.

 ## **Auto Increment Integer/Serial**